TAKE THE CHALLENGE

 Studies show that physicists earn higher salaries than other types of scientists.
 A degree in physics is a launch pad for a successful career in many different fields, including:

-Check out where some of our physics graduates have ended up: assistant professor of physics at the Citadel College in South Carolina, medical physicist at ProMedica in Toledo, business development manager at Koverse in Washington, D.C., science teacher at Lima Senior High School.
+Check out where some of our physics graduates have ended up: research scientist at Georgia Tech Research Institute, GA, medical physicist at ProMedica in Toledo, business development manager at Koverse in Washington, D.C., Postdoctoral Fellow at U.S. Naval Research Laboratory, Washington D.C.

 Science Annex 107A